Tim-Ng/ControlAltHack/README.md

 "SceneController" contains the classes for the Scene Controller class:
 * SceneController                   [Class]

+# Add Scene Controller
+The **Main** class creates objects of main_page,infopage1,infopage2,ChooseLevel,GameScene, ChooseWhichHighScorePage and highScorePage, then sends it to the "SceneController" class to be stored and used later on. \
+ Using a scene controller allows the program to switch scenes easily. \

 # Add High Score Controller
 These classes are modified from "Auther:Shaddix" which is available from [this link](http://forum.codecall.net/topic/50071-ystem/) . \
 The high score controller includes 2 classes "HighscoreManager" and "Score".\